“It’s not just the right technology but the right technology thoughtfully applied”

 If you can’t manage yourself, if you don’t have the basic grasp of your technology, if you’re not a good communicator, if you can’t communicate well in the office, you’re not going to communicate well when you’re out of the office.
 So anything that is an issue when you’re co-located gets magnified when you’re not.

 From the management standpoint, it’s important to create a culture where people are not afraid to admit mistakes and let you know where they are struggling.
 This can be done by regularly asking about what’s working and not working, and why.
 In addition, set up communication guidelines.
 You’ve got a bunch of people and they’re all using different communication styles and that can get very confusing, so I think you need to set up some ground rules.
-Things like ‘how often should I be checking email?’ or ‘what’s an expected response time for phone call or email?’, or ‘what is our hierarchy?’
+Things like ‘how often should I be checking email?’ or ‘what’s an expected response time for a phone call or email?’, or ‘what is our hierarchy?’
 Some people might send text messages.
 Others are checking email all day.

 From the team standpoint, look at the ICC needs in your own situation.
 Start slowly and experiment with what works and what doesn’t.
 Start with one project and as you get more comfortable expand it from there.